-Confident Home Remodelers relocated to Wayne, NJ (Passaic County) in October 2008.
-I maintain a centrally location in Newark (Essex County) for storage of materials, etc. A 30 - 40 minute drive from my storage site covers everything from Bergen County to Middlesex County, and from the Jersey City waterfront to Bridgewater, Morristown, and Kinnelon.
-It makes sense, for storage and logistics purposes, to be smack in the middle of the seven counties where you do business.
+Confident Home Remodelers relocated to Wayne, NJ (Passaic County) in 2008.
+I maintain a centrally location in Newark (Essex County) for storage of materials, etc. This is a great central location to do business in the North Jersey market.
+A 30 minute drive from my field office covers everything from Bergen County to Union County, and from Hudson County to Morris County.

-We continue to serve all of Central and Northern New Jersey.
+We continue to serve all of Northern New Jersey.
 I've been involved in the sales and construction since 2003.
-I have a staff carpenter for all framing, molding, and cabinetry projects.
 Together, our team has over 50 years total experience in the industry.
 Our skill and integrity has earned us a reputation as one of the state's pre-eminent home remodeling companies.

 Our business plan is to provide absolute high-quality workmanship at very reasonable pricing.
 We can do this by having very little overhead, and by supervising the jobsites myself instead of hiring someone for that.